ChrisCummins/msc-thesis/docs/ReadingLog.md

    S. Abdelwahed, **“Enabling Self-Managing Applications using Model-based Online Control Strategies,”** in 2006 IEEE International Conference on Autonomic Computing, 2006, pp. 15–24.
+1. J. Enmyren and C. Kessler, **“SkePU: a multi-backend skeleton programming library for multi-GPU systems,”** in Proceedings of the fourth international workshop on High-level parallel programming and applications, 2010, pp. 5–14.

 # 5-12 min